hdilab/library-chatbot/data/nlu.md

 - How do I find a research articles?
 - How do I find a research articles
 - How do I find a research article?
+- /quantitative_research_article
+- /quantitative_research_article
+- /quantitative_research_article
+- /quantitative_research_article
-- How do I find a research articles?
+- How can I find research\n      articles?

 ## intent:stop
-- /stop
 - /stop

 ## intent:thanks